AniCricKet/automatic-spork/_posts/2023-02-08-AP-legal_ethics.md

 # Blog Post Reflection
 1. When you create a GitHub repository it requests a license type.
 Review the license types in relationship to this Tech Talk and make some notes in your personal blog.

+Each license is unique in the needs they tend to and privacies they guarentee.
+After discussing, we came to the conclusion that the MIT license was the best because it allows versions of our original work to be used as long as we are credited.
+This is important because our project provides a framework for buisnesses such as cat cafes so allowing the public to use our project is essentially the entire purpose.

 2. In your blog, summarize the discussions and personal analysis on Software Licenses/Options, Digital Rights, and other Legal and Ethical thoughts from this College Board topic.

+In the discussion we began by discussing the benefits and harms of copyright.
+We decided that the main harm is limitations when borrowing art or building off of it seen especially in youtube and the greatest benefit is allowing owners to be properly credited for their hard work.
+We also talked about how unfair it is when creator’s get their work misused or ‘stolen’.
+To avoid this, we use liscences (even on Github) to protect our work Make a license for your personal (blog) and Team repositories for the CPT project.
+Be sure to have a license for both Team GitHub repositories (frontend/backend).

 3. Make a license for your personal (blog) and Team repositories for the CPT project.
 Be sure to have a license for both Team GitHub repositories (frontend/backend).
 Document license(s) you picked and why.
 FYI, frontend, since it is built on GitHub pages may come with a license and restrictions.
 Document in blog how team made license choice and process of update.

+As stated above, our group decided to use the MIT license since our website is meant to provide a framework for the public.